qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search.md

     # Define a filter for cities
     city_filter = Filter(**{
         "must": [{
-            "key": "city", # We store city information in a field of the same name "match": { # This condition checks if payload field have requested value "keyword": city_of_interest
+            "key": "city", # Store city information in a field of the same name "match": { # This condition checks if payload field has the requested value "keyword": city_of_interest
             }
         }]